 - Square Feet (sq ft): This is the most widely used unit in urban areas.
 One square foot equals 144 square inches.

 - Square Meter (sq m): Used globally, a square meter equals approximately 10.764 square feet.
+Square metres are widely accepted as a standard metric unit for measuring land area, making conversions and comparisons straightforward in both urban and large-scale land transactions.

 - Acre: Commonly used for larger plots, one acre equals 4840 square yards or 100.04 cents.